 Long after Augustus “created” Ferragosto, beginning in the latter half of the 1920’s, fascists popularized the practice of taking vacations around the Ferragosto holiday.
 There were even discounted train fares limited to August 13, 14 and 15.

 Despite many changes in society, in the 21st century Ferragosto continues to thrive.
-Its mandate of “R and R” resonates as: families enjoy a traditional Ferragosto “pranzo” (lunch), often a picnic or barbecue; friends enjoy a day at a likely-packed beach, perhaps ending with a “falo” (bonfire); youths play with “gavettoni” (water balloons); and couples dance into the evening.
+Its mandate of “R & R” resonates as: families enjoy a traditional Ferragosto “pranzo” (lunch), often a picnic or barbecue; friends enjoy a day at a (most likely) packed beach, perhaps ending with a “falo” (bonfire); youths play with “gavettoni” (water balloons); and couples dance into the evening.

 Learn more about the culture and language of the home of “La Dolce Vita” by coming to Sentieri events and classes.
-Sentieri’s “ferie” (holidays) are from August 29 to September 9.
-Fall quarter classes begin on September 12.
+Fall quarter classes begin on September 17.
 There’s still time to register!
-Call (“chiama”) at 773-275-5325 or register online today.
+Call 773.275.5325 or register online today.

-For more information on Ferragosto, please consult these resources, to which we at Sentieri extend our sincere thank you-“grazie”–
+For more information on Ferragosto, please consult these resources, to which we at Sentieri extend a sincere thank you (grazie).